franklemuchahary/linkedin-profile-analysis/README.md

 # Analysis of LinkedIn Profiles to Create a Career Success Playbook

 The goal of this project is to analyze the career paths of multiple top professionals (e.g., CTOs, Marketing Heads, Lead Data Scientists, Lead Software Engineers, Product Managers, etc.) and build a career success playbook.
 This playbook could potentially act as a guide to help people be more job-ready or move up the corporate ladder by taking inspiration from the paths of professionals who have already reached the top of the ladder.<br><br>
 Having the right skillset increases the “job readiness” of the candidates and reduces the investment an employer needs to make in re-training their hirees.
 Employers have reported that there is a steadily widening “skills gap” that is hurting workers, businesses, and the economy.[1]
 There are also reports explaining how skill-based hiring has been increasing over the past few years.[2]
 So, having the right skills to focus on for a dream job has become even more important.
-We envision that the playbook will be helpful for current students, early career professionals, people looking for work after a resume gap, and professionals looking to switch careers by obtaining the right skill sets based on their career goals.
+We envision that the playbook will be helpful for current students, early career professionals, people looking for work after a resume gap, and professionals looking to switch careers by obtaining the right skill sets needed for their career goals.
 <br><br>
 [1] https://www.businessroundtable.org/policy-perspectives/building-americas-tomorrow-ready-workforce/closing-the-skills-gap/the-skills-gap-explained
 <br>